brimdata/brimcap/README.md

 ![Image of brimcap analyze](https://github.com/brimdata/brimcap/raw/main/brimcap.gif)

-A command line utility for converting packet captures into the flexible, searchable zng data format as seen in the [Brim desktop app](https://github.com/brimdata/brim) and the [zq command line utility](https://github.com/brimdata/zed).
+A command line utility for converting pcaps into the flexible, searchable zng data format as seen in the [Brim desktop app](https://github.com/brimdata/brim) and the [zq command line utility](https://github.com/brimdata/zed).